PHPExpertsInc/SimpleDTO/README.md

  ✔ Can be unserialized
  ✔ Extra validation can be added
  ✔ Can get the internal data
  ✔ Can identify if it is permissive or not
+ ✔ Can ignore protected properties with the #[IgnoreDTO] Attribute.

 PHPExperts\SimpleDTO\NestedDTO
  ✔ Will construct nested DTOs